CSC231-WCU/csc231/_episodes/06-optimizing-program-performance.md

 >   - e.g., Data range may be more limited than types suggest (short vs. int)
 > - Most analysis is only within a procedure
 >   - Whole-program analysis is usually too expensive
->   - Sometimes compiler does interprocedural analysis within a file (new GCC)
+>   - Sometimes compiler does inter-procedural analysis within a file (new GCC)
 > - Most analysis is based only on static information
 >   - Compiler has difficulty anticipating run-time inputs
 > - When in doubt, the compiler must be conservative